StuartJRussell/EllipticiPy/README.md

 ### LICENSE

-License for this package - standard MIT license.
+License for this package - standard LGPL license.

 ### pyproject.toml and setup.cfg